mozilla-platform-ops/android-tools/worker_health/README.md

 Features:
 - integrates with Taskcluster API to quarantine, check no jobs are running, and lift quarantine
+- ability to resume from a state file
 - OS X speech support for updates
-- pre-quarantine feature so there's less waiting for jobs to finish
+- pre-quarantine feature (quarantines several hosts) so there's less waiting for jobs to finish
 - command output is logged to file

 ```bash